calebsv19/fisiCs/src/Parser/README.md

 Builds the compiler's AST from the lexer token stream.
 The parser mixes recursive-descent structure for declarations/statements with a pluggable expression engine (Pratt or legacy chain).

+## Declarators & Parsed Types

+Every declaration funnels through a shared `ParsedType` structure that records storage specifiers, qualifiers, the base type, and a derivation stack that captures pointer layers, array suffixes (with dimension expressions / VLA flags), and function signatures.
+Instead of emitting bespoke AST nodes for arrays or function pointers, the parser now records the full declarator grammar inside `ParsedType` so later passes (semantics/codegen) only need to replay the derivations.

+Work-in-progress: a dedicated `parseDeclarator` helper will unify the remaining ad-hoc array/function-pointer parsing paths so `AST_VARIABLE_DECLARATION` becomes the single node shape for every declarator form (globals, locals, parameters, typedefs, struct fields).

 ## Module map

 - `parser.h` — Core `Parser` struct (rolling lookahead tokens, mode flag, shared `CompilerContext`) plus the public `parse(Parser*)` entrypoint.